ibm-cloud-docs/solution-tutorials/users-teams-applications.md

 ![Diagram showing separate clusters and resource groups to isolate environments](./images/solution20-users-teams-applications/multiple-environments.svg){: caption="Separate clusters and resource groups to isolate environments" caption-side="bottom"}

-Using a combination of tools like the [{{site.data.keyword.cloud_notm}} `ibmcloud` CLI](https://github.com/IBM-Cloud/ibm-cloud-developer-tools), [terraform](https://{DomainName}/docs/terraform?topic=terraform-about), the [{{site.data.keyword.cloud_notm}} provider for Terraform](https://github.com/IBM-Cloud/terraform-provider-ibm), Kubernetes CLI `kubectl`, you can script and automate the creation of these environments.
+Using a combination of tools like the [{{site.data.keyword.cloud_notm}} `ibmcloud` CLI](https://github.com/IBM-Cloud/ibm-cloud-developer-tools), [Terraform](https://{DomainName}/docs/terraform?topic=terraform-about), the [{{site.data.keyword.cloud_notm}} provider for Terraform](https://github.com/IBM-Cloud/terraform-provider-ibm), Kubernetes CLI `kubectl`, you can script and automate the creation of these environments.

-Separate Kubernetes clusters for the environments come with good properties:
+The above design utilizes a Kubernetes cluster for each environment.
+This has the following benefits:
-* no matter the environment, all clusters will tend to look the same;
+* no matter the environment, all clusters will tend to look the same,
-* it is easier to control who has access to a specific cluster;
+* it is easier to control who has access to a specific cluster,
-* it gives flexibility in the update cycles for deployments and underlying resources; when there is a new Kubernetes version, it gives you the option to update the Development cluster first, validate your application then update the other environment;
+* it gives flexibility in the update cycles for deployments and underlying resources: When there is a new Kubernetes version, it gives you the option to update the Development cluster first, validate your application then update the other environment,
 * it avoids mixing different workloads that may impact each other such as isolating the production deployment from the others.

-Another approach is to use [Kubernetes namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) in conjunction with [Kubernetes resource quotas](https://kubernetes.io/docs/concepts/policy/resource-quotas/) to isolate environments and control resource consumption.
+However, often not all of that properties are needed and the use of fewer resources is desired.
+Then, another approach is to use [Kubernetes namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) in conjunction with [Kubernetes resource quotas](https://kubernetes.io/docs/concepts/policy/resource-quotas/) to isolate environments and control resource consumption.
 The following diagram shows a **non-production** and a **production resource group** with a Kubernetes cluster in a VPC each.
 The non-production cluster has a **development** and **testing** namespace, the **production** cluster a production namespace.

 ![Diagram showing separate Kubernetes namespaces to isolate environments](./images/solution20-users-teams-applications/multiple-environments-with-namespaces.svg){: caption="Use separate Kubernetes namespaces to isolate environments" caption-side="bottom"}